Mark Burkhalter: Early life and education

-Mark Burkhalter was born in Atlanta, Georgia.
+Burkhalter was born in Atlanta, Georgia.
 He graduated from the University of Georgia in 1984 with bachelor's degree in Global Studies (Political Science) and a minor in German and Slavic languages.
+He is conversant in German and has extensive background in multiple other foreign languages.

+Burkhalter previously served on the Boards of the North Fulton Chamber of Commerce and the North Fulton Community Improvement District in Alpharetta, Georgia.
+For almost a decade, he also served on the Development Board for the University of Georgia at Oxford, a program which offers more than 200 University of Georgia students the opportunity to travel and learn while living at Oxford University in the United Kingdom.

+1994 campaign advertisement incident

+During the 1994 election cycle, Burkhalter served as campaign chairman for Mitch Skandalakis in Georgia.
+As part of the campaign’s strategy, a flyer was distributed featuring a distorted image of Gordon Joyner, a political opponent.
+The flyer’s design led to public discussions and concerns regarding its portrayal, with some critics viewing it as racist.

+The flyer resulted in a libel lawsuit against Burkhalter, which was settled in October 1995 for an undisclosed sum.
+Skandalakis, Burkhalter, and other campaign officials signed a letter to Joyner in which they took "full responsibility" for the flyer.
+The letter said the flier “contained a distorted photograph of you and inaccurate statements regarding you and attributed to you.”
+An ethics commission later found that "Burkhalter signed a consent order stating that he personally authorized payment for the flyer."
+The incident later resulted in a failed 2020 nomination to the post of US Ambassador to Norway.

 Political career

 Burkhalter was elected to the Georgia House of Representatives from the 41st district between 1993 and 2003.
 He continued his service from the 36th district between 2003 and 2005.
 Burkhalter went on to represent the 50th district in the session between 2005 and 2011.
 During his terms in the Georgia General Assembly, he served as both Speaker and Speaker Pro Tempore of the Georgia House of Representatives.
 The various districts he represented were located in the Atlanta suburbs of north Fulton County in Georgia.

-In 2008, Burkhalter served on the Platform Committee of the Republican National Convention and was a leader for Governor Mitt Romney's Presidential campaign in Georgia.
-Prior to his state congressional tenure, Burkhalter served as an intern on the legislative staff to U.S. Representative Newt Gingrich in Washington, D.C.